 We'll share personal information outside of Google when we have your consent.
 For example, if you use Google Home to make a reservation through a booking service, we'll get your permission before sharing your name or phone number with the restaurant.
+We also provide you with controls to review and manage third-party apps and sites that you have given access to data in your Google Account.
 We'll ask for your explicit consent to share any sensitive personal information.